Skip to main content

 Historical Significance

 The Shurland Hotel has served as the primary hostelry in Eastchurch on the Isle of Sheppey for over 180 years.
-It notably served RAF aviators from the nearby Eastchurch airfield during World War I; Eastchurch is recognized as a birthplace of British aviation.
+It notably served RAF aviators from the nearby Eastchurch airfield during World War I; Eastchurch is recognised as a birthplace of British aviation.
 The building has changed hands multiple times, including a period as a pub known as the Shurland Bar.
 Its history is intertwined with local military heritage and smuggling lore, as the Isle of Sheppey was rife with smugglers in past centuries.
 This varied past contributes to its character and paranormal tales.

 Architecture